 G3 has committed $10,000 to support the North Shore Neighbourhood House’s emergency food program.

-G3 has committed $10,000 to the North Shore Shelter to support new technology purchases to help shelter guests stay connected to doctors and other community supports and family.
+G3 has committed $10,000 to the North Shore Housing Centre.
+The donation will support renovations to the North Shore Housing Centre’s kitchen and living-room common areas as well as new technology purchases to help shelter clients stay connected to doctors and other community supports and family.

 North Shore Streamkeepers